aosabook/500lines/pedometer/chapter.md

 Our `Trial` class is straightforward to use, so we won't bore you with the details of showing it in the wild.

 ### Steps Taken
-We decided that we could count steps by counting the number of peaks in our time series.
-To do this, we chose a threshold value, and we can count the number of times our clean time series, `@filtered_data`, crosses the threshold, using hysteresis to avoid counting extra steps in a single, imperfect peak.

-Let's implement this strategy in code.
+It's time to implement our step counting strategy in code.
 So far, we have a `Processor` class that contains `@filtered_data`, which is our processed, smooth time series representing user acceleration in the direction of gravity.
 We also have classes that give us the necessary information about the user and the trial.
 What we're missing is a way to analyze `@filtered_data` with the information from `User` and `Trial`, and count steps, measure distance, and measure time.
 The analysis portion of our program is different from the data manipulation of the `Processor`, and different from the information collection and aggregation of the `User` and `Trial` classes.
 Let's create a new class called `Analyzer` to perform this data analysis.

 ~~~~~~~
 require_relative 'processor'